 Please, no drop boxes!

-I know a lot of you use drop boxes (Fedex, UPS, etc) to drop your documents.
+I know a lot of you use drop boxes (Fedex, UPS, etc) to drop your document packages.
 And before you say it, I know some of you have no other options that are close to you.
 In this case your options are limited.
 You are forgiven.
-Maybe you have had issues with this or maybe you haven’t.
-But, irregardless, it is something to consider, if at all possible please don’t drop your packages in drop boxes.
-Because, if it goes bad and the documents get lost; and you have no documentation; It can cause you a great amount of grief, stress and aggravation; and in the end it could cost you a valuable client.
+Maybe you have had issues with drop boxes or maybe you haven’t.
+But, regardless, it is something to consider, if at all possible please don’t drop your packages in drop boxes.
+Because, if you have bad luck and the documents get lost; and you have no documentation; It can cause you a great amount of grief, stress and aggravation; and in the end it could cost you a valuable client.

 Loan package with a hefty cashier’s check thrown in a drop box

 To give you an example, here is one story of several that has been shared with me.
 I had an Oregon notary just the other day call in to 123notary.
 From her tone she was obviously very upset.
 It seems she had completed a signing successfully and had dropped her documents on a Friday in one of those infamous drop boxes of Fedex.
 It was now Tuesday, and she got that dreaded call: the title company still hadn’t received the package.
 I thought to myself, this is going to be bad.
 When this Oregon notary public and title went to track the package, there was no tracking information available.
 To make matters even worse there was a substantial amount in a cashier’s check also in the missing package.
 The assignment that had been given to the Notary in Oregon was for the paperwork that was to be used to purchase the property.
 So, now everyone is upset and confused as to what to do.